SarthakRana/SarthakRana/README.md

 # Hi there 👋, I'm Sarthak Rana

-I'm currently an MS in Computer Science student at Arizona State University.
+I'm a recent Arizona State CS Grad.

 I'm your go-to Software Developer, ready to bring your dream product to life in the virtual world.
 From crafting sleek websites for small and medium-sized businesses to empowering you by building your dream tech product, I've got the skills and expertise to make it happen by meticulously overseing every aspect of a project, from conception to completion, leaving no room for mediocrity.